Brian Turner

 “[Turner] is a writer who is less warrior than observer, someone whose curiosity, knowledge and tenderness allow insight into landscapes and people that terrify the rest of us….Turner shows us soldiers who are invincible and wounded, a nation noble and culpable, and a war by turns necessary and abominable.” —The Washington Post

-Brian Turner is the author of five collections of poetry, most recently: The Wild Delight of Wild Things (2023), The Goodbye World Poem (2023), and The Dead Peasant’s Handbook (2023), all forthcoming with Alice James Books.
+Brian Turner is the author of five collections of poetry, most recently: The Wild Delight of Wild Things (2023), The Goodbye World Poem (2023), and The Dead Peasant’s Handbook (2023), all with Alice James Books.
 This trilogy of books traverses the landscape of loss, sitting quietly in the grief of afterwards before allowing oneself to gravitate again towards delight and wonder.
 Some of his other collections include Here, Bullet (2005), winner of the 2005 Beatrice Hawley Award, the New York Times “Editor’s Choice” selection, the 2006 PEN Center USA “Best in the West” award, and the 2007 Poets Prize; and Phantom Noise (2010).
 He is also the author of the memoir My Life as a Foreign Country, which made Powell’s Best Nonfiction of 2014 list.

 My Life as a Foreign Country (2014) follows the experience of one soldier in one recent war—the preparations, actions, homecomings, and infinite aftermath—but then explodes from those narrow limits.
 Turner’s account combines recollection and imagination and leaps centuries and continents to seek parallels in the histories of other men.
 The result is an opportunity to enter the head of a man still stalked by war, to experience conflict with new definition and lasting effect.
 Benjamin Busch calls the memoir a “brilliant fever dream of war’s surreality, its lastingness, its place in families and in the fate of nations.
 Each sentence,” he says, “has been carefully measured, weighed with loss and vitality, the hard-earned language of a survivor who has seen the world destroyed and written it back to life.”
 Jen Percy in the New York Times Sunday Book Review declared, “My Life as a Foreign Country is a triumph of form and content, and a praiseworthy example of how the empathetic imagination can function beautifully in nonfiction writing….
 History can only be served by this kind of attention.”